CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 Based on the CI vectors of all samples, in the following we will present the experiments details with respect to every detection strategy.

 \textbf{Strategy 1: Causal Features Existence:}

-For this strategy, we observe that it is accepted for all the generated adversarial samples, for all attacks except the BIM attack, where all the samples have no causal features.
-Which means that the detection rate for both BIM attack variants, targeted and untargeted on ImageNet reaches 100\%.
-As a result, since BIM attack does not meet this condition, it would fail automatically in the subsequent detection strategies.
-By decreasing the value of $\epsilon =4$ we still have the same results, since with this perturbation budget, BIM is still efficient as an adversarial attack with 100\% success rate.
+Using this strategy, we observe that adversarial samples are detected across all types of attacks.
+In particular, the BIM attack is characterized by a complete absence of causal features at $\epsilon = 8$, resulting in a 100\% detection rate for both targeted and untargeted variants on ImageNet.
+Other attacks, while still detectable, exhibit comparatively lower detection rates.
+Even when reducing the perturbation budget to $\epsilon = 4$, the results remain consistent.
+The BIM attack continues to exhibit a complete absence of causal features, leading also to a 100\% detection rate, while it maintains a high attack success rate.

-We tried to increase $\epsilon=8$ to $\epsilon=16$, the results for targeted and untargeted PGD attacks are similar to BIM, where all filters have nearly Zero CI values.
+We try to increase $\epsilon=8$ to $\epsilon=16$, the results for targeted and untargeted PGD attacks become similar to BIM, where all filters have nearly Zero CI values.
 Given this strategy, the detection rate will be also $100\%$ for PGD attack.
-The best results for the PGD attack on ImageNet given max perturbation $\epsilon = 16$ is achieved by the ResNet-152 Denoise model\cite{Xie_2019_CVPR} with accuracy $42.80$.
+It is worth noting that the best detection results for the PGD attack on ImageNet given max perturbation $\epsilon = 16$ are achieved by the ResNet-152 Denoise model\cite{Xie_2019_CVPR} with detection rate $42.80$.

-According to \cite{Dong_Benchmark}: PGD and BIM are quite similar, often exhibiting similar performance.
-Our results in this detection strategy agree with this idea, since PGD and BIM are found to be more efficient than FGSM, though both are easily detected through causal feature analysis.
-While BIM is detected with even small perturbation budget, PGD remains robust against our detection strategy, and it is only detected similarly to BIM attack when $\epsilon$ is increased from $8$ to $16$.
+As noted in \cite{Dong_Benchmark}, PGD and BIM are closely related and often demonstrate comparable performance.
+Our findings under this detection strategy are consistent with this observation: both PGD and BIM are more effective than FGSM in generating adversarial samples.
+However, they are also more easily detected through causal feature analysis.
+Specifically, BIM is detected even at low perturbation budgets, whereas PGD exhibits greater robustness against this detection strategy.
+Notably, PGD only becomes as easily detectable as BIM when the perturbation budget is increased from $\epsilon = 8$ to $\epsilon = 16$.

 \textbf{Strategy 2: Correlation analysis (Pearson coefficient)}